|

 (forehead and eyebrows) which dominates over physiognomic sphere of feelings

-capable to predetermine feelings.
+(lips and chin).
 Provided that the sphere of consciousness

 consists of three levels according to which the man is declined or is not